 Type: Mirrorless | Sensor: Four Thirds CMOS | Megapixels: 16.1MP | Lens mount: Micro Four Thirds | Screen: 3in tilting LCD, 1.04million dots | Viewfinder: EVF, 2.36million dots | Max burst speed: 8.5fps | Max video resolution: 1080p | User level: Beginner/enthusiast

-The Olympus OM-D E-M10 Mark III is one of our favourite travel cameras – and it's going for less than the price of a long-haul flight.
+The Olympus OM-D E-M10 Mark III is one of our favorite travel cameras – and it's going for less than the price of a long-haul flight.
 Selling on Amazon with a 14-42mm EZ lens that's remarkably small despite offering a motorised zoom, this is the least expensive Olympus OM-D kit.
 A mirrorless camera with a micro-four-thirds sensor, the E-M10 Mk III boasts 4K video, an upgraded autofocus, and a 16 MP sensor, so in terms of detail, it's not hugely advanced.
 However, the E-M10 Mk III is all about being lightweight and nimble, and offers great value within a timeless retro design.

 Read more: Olympus OM-D E-M10 Mark III review